 Cutting the Mother Plant

 While cutting, it’s essential to work in a sterile environment.
 That’s why we asked you to clean before.
-As you cut, excessive nitrogen in the stems and leaves force the clones to grow more vegetation.
+Excessive nitrogen in the stems and leaves forces the clones to grow more vegetation as you cut.
 So, some of the energy goes to waste.

 Now, it’s time to cut.
 Pick a healthy branch that is strong and has at least two nodes.
-Understandably, it will be longer and will have better chances of growing stronger.
-It’s best to search for the bottom branches as they receive lesser light.
+Understandably, it will be longer and have better chances of growing stronger.
+Searching for the bottom branches is best as they receive lesser light.
 So, their buds will be smaller too.

-Just below the node, make a cut at an angle of 45 degrees.
+Just below the node, cut at an angle of 45 degrees.
 The idea behind an angular cut is to provide maximum space for rooting.
-The more the roots, the quicker your weed plant will grow.
+The more roots, the quicker your weed plant will grow.
 When you have the cuttings of weed clones, it’s time to act fast.

 Dip and Stick

 You cannot leave the freshly cut clones exposed to the environment for too long.
 So, dip the newly cut ends of the clones into the cloning gel.
-Remember that we have already applied some of the gel to the rooting medium too.
+Remember that we have already applied some gel to the rooting medium.

 Now, place the clones in the rooting medium.
 This process must be quick to reduce any risks of rotting.